 How to style a vintage bridal look?
-Vintage is one of the most popular wedding styles.
-In this article, we look at how you can combine beautiful accessories from bygone eras to complement your bridal look.
+Vintage is one of the most popular wedding themes.
+In this article, we look at how you can combine beautiful accessories from bygone eras to complement your bridal style.

 What does vintage mean?

-The term “vintage” usually describes a historic style or time period that has come into fashion again.
-For example, the Roaring Twenties with its distinctive flapper look is popular at weddings and parties, as is 1950s pin up glamour.
+The term “vintage” describes a historic style period that has come into fashion again.
+For example, the Roaring Twenties with its distinctive flapper look is a popular vintage style for weddings.
+The pin-up glamour look of 1950s Hollywood is another one.

 Always start with the dress

 If you’re going to style any bridal look, choose the dress before you pick the accessories to go with it.
-This particularly important with vintage styles as they can vary greatly.
+This is particularly important when it comes to vintage styles as they can vary greatly.
 Let the dress material, colour, neckline and details guide you to your overall look.

-If you don’t want to create a specific vintage look, adding just a touch of old fashioned charm can make your wedding day style stand out.
-There are two materials that achieve this for you easily.
+If you don’t want to create a specific vintage look, adding just a touch of old-fashioned charm can make your wedding day style stand out.
+There are two materials that can help you achieve this easily:

 Lace gives an instant antique feel to almost any dress shape, headpiece or bouquet decoration.